camilocorreao/promusica3/content/en/_index.md

 {{< img-index "1" "das Studio in der Böcklinstrasse" >}}

-#### Herzlich willkommen!
+#### Welcome!

 <br>
-proMúsica Studio bietet Musikern, Podcastern und Produzenten einen professionellen Ort zum
+proMúsica Studio offers musicians, podcasters and producers a professional place to

-- **Aufnehmen**,
+- **record**,
-- **Produzieren von Ton- und Videoinhalten** und zu
+- **producing sound and video content** and for
-- **Proben**
+- **rehearsals**

-Ausgestattet mit einem **Feurich Flügel 179 Dynamic II** und einer guten Akustik, bietet das Studio eine ruhige Lage und alle Annehmlichkeiten für die Pause.

-- **Instrumentalunterricht** wird ebenfalls angeboten.

-Das Studio ist sehr nah am Prater, dem schönsten grünen Park in Wien und dem erneuerten und verbreiterten Erdberger Steg.
-Dies ist ideal für Foto- und Videoaufnahmen im Freien.
-Bis Bald!
+Equipped with a Feurich 179 Dynamic II grand piano and great acoustics, the studio offers a quiet location and all the amenities you need for a break.

+- **Instrumental lessons** are also offered.

+The studio is very close to the Prater, the most beautiful green park in Vienna and the renewed and widened Erdberger Steg.
+This is ideal for outdoor photo and video shoots.<br>
+See you soon!